RamanSB/covid-19-tracker/README.md

+As per the free API only 1 request can be made per second.
+Hence for all countries to be populated on the SVG graphic, please wait roughly 2.5 minutes roughly ~150 seconds, for each country.
+Once populated the modal onClick event handler will be ready.
+Please do not click anything for the 1st 150s.
+Let the page load in the background.

 Note: The API used mentions recovery however the definition of recovered has not been stated, hence the definition is subjective.
 Please read the following: https://theconversation.com/what-does-recovered-from-coronavirus-mean-4-questions-answered-about-how-some-survive-and-what-happens-next-134883

 A global covid 19 recovery tracker.
 This project is responsible for querying the https://covid-19-data.p.rapidapi.com/ API and displaying the proportion of recovered people as a percentage of the confirmed cases using a color map.
 The color key is displayed below.